bvbohnen/X3_Customizer/Documentation.md

    - Added hashes to log of files written, to recognize when they change externally.
    - Added executable generation using pyinstaller.
    - Added alternative scaling functions to bypass scipy requirement, which otherwise bloats the exe.
+ * 3.1
+   - Bugfix for gate edits, adding an end-of-file newline that x3 requires and was lost in the file system conversion.
+   - Added Allow_Valhalla_To_Jump_To_Gates.